libremap/libremap-webui/README.md

 * scale up to global level (>100k routers).
 * share open data for community networks.

+## Join the LibreMap network!

+If you're interested in setting up an LibreMap instance, then head over to the [docs](#documentation) and don't be shy if you have questions -- [get in touch](#contact) with us!.
+When your instance is up and running, please include it in the [libremap-instances.json](libremap-instances.json) file of this repo.

 ## Overview

 There's a presentation ([slides](http://libre-mesh.github.io/libremap-talk-2013-is4cwn/)) from the [is4cwn](http://2013.wirelesssummit.org/) that explains the concept and some details.

 ### Database
 * The database API code resides under `/api`.